On this page

 You do not need to be a New Zealand citizen to travel to Australia quarantine-free if you meet the above criteria, but you will need a valid visa to enter Australia.
 New Zealand citizens do not need to apply for a visa before coming to Australia.
 If eligible, they will be granted a Special Category visa (subclass 444) (SCV) on arrival.

-A quarantine-free flight only carries passengers who have declared they have been in New Zealand for 14 days or more and have not been in a COVID hotspot in New Zealand in the last 14 days before travel.
+A quarantine-free flight only carries passengers who have declared they have been in New Zealand for 14 days or more and have not been in a COVID-19 outbreak location in New Zealand in the last 14 days before travel.
 Quarantine-free flights will be determined by your airline.
 You should not travel if you are feeling unwell or have signs or symptoms of COVID-19.

-Quarantine-free travel from New Zealand will initially be to New South Wales and the Northern Territory only.
-Other states and territories may be added at a later date.
+Quarantine-free travel from New Zealand is to New South Wales, the Australian Capital Territory, the Northern Territory and Victoria.
+Other states may be added at a later date.

 If you intend to onward travel to other states/territories, you should check local requirements prior to travelling.
 Some states and territories may require travellers from safe zone countries to quarantine on arrival.